|Music 65 / ME 93 Fall 2015 Assignments and Readings|

 Read: ProTools Reference Guide, read while looking at a Pro Tools session!

-In course pack: Coincident or Near-Coincident Mic Placement Techniques, Spaced mic techniques
+Read in course pack: Coincident or Near-Coincident Mic Placement Techniques, Spread stereo mic techniques

 Read in course pack: Room modes

-Read in course pack: "Why Gear Doesn't Matter"
+Read in the course pack: "Why gear doesn't matter"

 Thompson "Understanding Audio" Chapter